prasannavl/LiquidState/README.md

 2. **AwaitableStateMachine** - Logically synchronous, but accepts Task and async methods and can be awaited.
 Thread-safe.
 3. **AsyncStateMachine** - Fully asynchronous, thread-safe and is queued by default.

+**Note:** When AsyncStateMachine or AwaitableStateMachines are used with synchronous (non-task returning) methods, it is almost as fast as the synchronous StateMachine (the penalty is really negligible anyway, unless you're running a 10 millions state changes per second).

 ######Why LiquidState:

 - Fully supports async/await methods everywhere => `OnEntry`, `OnExit`, during trigger, and even trigger conditions.